Skip to Content

 Leaving a disposable in the shower or a wet sink can lead to rust.

-Line a drawer with a towel for razor storage or use the medicine cabinet instead of leaving the razor on a wet surface.
+When not in use, a wet razor can be a breeding ground for bacteria and rust.
+Line a drawer with a towel, use the medicine cabinet, or buy a razor holder instead of leaving the razor on a wet surface.

-A toothbrush holder works well also to keep disposable blades dry.
+A toothbrush holder works well to keep disposable blades dry.
+Just make sure the head of the razor and your toothbrush don’t mingle.

 Use shaving oils